csci-1301/csci-1301.github.io/labs/Rectangle.md

----
-title: Introduction to Classes -- Rectangle Class
+#  Introduction to Classes -- Rectangle Class
----

 This lab serves multiple goals: